William Moore (steamship captain)

 William Moore (5 June 1825 – 29 March 1909) was a steamship captain, businessman, miner and explorer in British Columbia and Alaska.
 During most of British Columbia's gold rushes (from the Queen Charlottes in 1852 until the Cassiar Gold Rush in 1872) Moore could be found at the center of activity, either providing transportation to the miners, working claims or delivering mail and supplies.

 In 1887, guided by First Nation's explorer Skookum Jim (who later co-discovered the Klondike Goldfields), Moore was guided through the White Pass route that would become a famous route to the Klondike Gold Rush and purchased the land that later became the famous gold rush town of Skagway.
 Throughout his 83 years, he would father five sons and four daughters and make and lose at least three separate fortunes.
 His friends and rivals would give him many nicknames, among them, "Buddy" and "The Flying Dutchman".

 Early years

-Moore was born in Hanover on 30 March 1822.
+Moore was born in the Northern German port city of Emden on 30 March 1822.
 By the age of seven, he was sailing on schooners on the North Sea and by age 24, his adventures brought him to New Orleans, Louisiana.